o19s/elasticsearch-learning-to-rank/guide/1-building-features.md

 ## Uploading and Naming Features

 Elasticsearch LTR gives you an interface for creating and manipulating features.
+Once created, then you can have access to a set of feature for logging.
+Logged features when combined with your judgment list, can be trained into a model.
+Finally, that model can then be uploaded to Elasticsearch LTR and executed as a search.

+Let's look how to work with sets of features.

 ### Initialize the Default Feature Store